How to add Drivers to GpsGate

 Set a name for your rule

 Important: do not select any tag in this step.
-Leave it blank, otherwise the Driver ID event will not work properly.
+Leave it blank or the Driver ID/Ibutton event will not work properly.

 Set the rule as Always active